Political positions of the Republican Party (United States): Anti-discrimination laws

-The 1992 Republican Party platform adopted opposition to including sexual preference into anti-discrimination statutes.
+The 1992 Republican Party platform adopted opposition to including sexual orientation into anti-discrimination statutes.
 The 2000 Republican Party platform included the statement: "We support the First Amendment right of freedom of association and stand united with private organizations, such as the Boy Scouts of America, and support their positions."
 The 2004 Republican Party platform removed both parts of that language from the platform and stated that the party supports anti-discrimination legislation.
 The 2008 and 2012 Republican Party platform supported anti-discrimination statues based on sex, race, age, religion, creed, disability, or national origin, but both platforms were silent on sexual orientation and gender identity.

 A November/December 2013 Public Religion Research Institute poll sponsored by the Ford Foundation found that 61% of Republicans support laws protecting gay and lesbian people against employment discrimination, with only 33% opposing such laws.
 A 2007 Gallup poll showed 60% of Republicans supported expanding federal hate crime laws to include sexual orientation and gender identity, with only 30% opposing such laws.